Donna D. Anderson

 BIO

-Donna Doan Anderson (she/her) is the Mellon Research Assistant Professor in U.S. Law and Race in the Department of History at the University of Nebraska-Lincoln.
+Donna Doan Anderson (she/her) is an assistant professor in the Department of History at the University of Nebraska-Lincoln.
 She received her Ph.D. in U.S. History with an emphasis on Asian American Studies at the University of California, Santa Barbara.
-At UNL, she is affiliated with the Center for Digital Research in the Humanities, the Institute for Ethnic Studies, and the Center for Great Plains Studies, and she is a core faculty member of the U.S. Law and Race Initiative.
-Before obtaining her graduate degree, she held a career as a history teacher, and thus, offers curriculum consulting for K-12 Social Studies and serves as a coordinator for UCSB’s ÉXITO program.
+At the University of Nebraska-Lincoln, she is affiliated with the Center for Digital Research in the Humanities, the Institute for Ethnic Studies, and the Center for Great Plains Studies, and she is a core faculty member of the U.S. Law and Race Initiative.
+Before obtaining her graduate degree, she worked as a high school history teacher.
+As such, she also offers curriculum consulting for K-12 Social Studies and serves as a coordinator for UCSB’s ÉXITO program.

 ARTICLES AND CHAPTERS